awsdocs/aws-cost-management-user-guide/doc_source/setting-up-athena.md

 1. Choose **Next**\.

-1. Select **I acknowledge that AWS CloudFormation might create IAM resources\.** This template creates the following resources:
+1. At the bottom of the page, select **I acknowledge that AWS CloudFormation might create IAM resources\.** This template creates the following resources:
    + Three IAM roles
    + An AWS Glue database
    + An AWS Glue crawler